drshahizan/software-engineering/materials/module4/TanJunYuan03/readme.md

 # Software Requirements Document (SRD): Library Management System

+## Requirement Engineering Process

+### Elicitation:
+This step involves gathering information about the library's current operations, its goals, and its stakeholders.
+This can be done through interviews, surveys, focus groups, and other methods of gathering feedback.

+### Analysis:
+Once the requirements have been gathered, they need to be analyzed to determine their feasibility, relevance, and priority.
+This involves understanding the dependencies and relationships between different requirements and ensuring that they align with the library's goals and objectives.

+### Specification:
+The next step is to document the requirements in a clear and concise manner.
+This involves developing use cases, requirements documents, and other forms of documentation that describe the system's functionality, performance, and constraints.

+### Validation:
+The requirements need to be validated to ensure that they meet the needs of stakeholders and are feasible to implement.
+This involves reviewing the requirements with stakeholders, conducting user acceptance testing, and verifying that the requirements are consistent with the library's goals and objectives.

+### Verification:
+The final step is to verify that the requirements have been met.
+This involves testing the system against the requirements, verifying that the system operates as expected, and ensuring that any defects or issues are resolved before the system is deployed.

 ## Key steps in creating Library Management System
 Developing a  Library Management System for a university involves several key steps: